-To establish an IPO price, a company uses underwriters to help set a valuation.
-The IPO price is based on the due diligence underwriters perform at the time and the price is typically at a discount to the publicly traded peer group, says Jerry Raio, managing director and head of capital markets at Click IPO Holdings.
-Once an IPO hits the stock market, even on the first day of trading, it's part of the secondary market, which is where the vast majority of equities are traded.
+A company uses underwriters to help set a valuation and establish an IPO price.
+The IPO price is based on the due diligence underwriters perform at the time, and the price is typically at a discount to the publicly traded peer group, Raio says.
+When an IPO hits the stock market, it's part of the secondary market, where most equities are traded.
 "Once it's trading in the secondary market, you're flying blind as to what the valuation of it is," he says.
 It isn't until after the stock starts trading that outside analysts get a chance to review the company.

 Research is important.

 Investors shouldn't look at IPOs any differently than they would look at any other stock publicly available to buy, Raio says.
-Investors still need to do their analysis to understand the company, the industry the company competes in and the company's valuation.
-That means following established valuation metrics such as looking at price-earnings ratio, price-book, debt levels and other competitive risks, plus reading up on the management team and how they run the company.
+Investors still need to do their analyses to understand the company, the industry in which the company competes and the company's valuation.
+That means following established valuation metrics, which entails looking at P/E and price-to-book ratios, debt levels, and other competitive risks, along with reading up on the management team and how it runs the company.
 "People need to realize it's like buying any other equity security," Raio says.

-Private shareholders and other insiders who were able to get in on the actual IPO price have their shares locked up before they can sell, usually 180 days.
-But after that lockup time, they can sell their shares.
-For stocks that have experienced sharp price rallies, the end of the lockup time can be insiders' chance to cash out and take their profits, which will push down prices.
-Schneider says investors who have done their homework in the intervening six months and still like the company's valuations may be able to buy it cheaper.
-"You can make a sober decision as to whether or not this is something you really want to invest in rather than doing it in the sort of frenzy and volatile trading after initially comes public," he says.
+Private shareholders and other insiders who were able to get in on the actual IPO price have their shares locked up before they can sell, usually for 180 days.
+After that lock-up period, they can sell their shares.
+For stocks that have experienced sharp price rallies, the end of the lock-up period can be an insider's chance to cash out and take the profits, which will push down prices.
+Schneider says investors who have done their homework in the intervening six months and still like the company's valuations may be able to buy the stock at a better price.
+"You can make a sober decision as to whether or not this is something you really want to invest in rather than doing it in the sort of frenzy and volatile trading after it initially comes public," he says.

 -- Average investors can't buy at the initial price.